A Guide To Creating Your Own T-Shirt Line

 Consider How Where You’re Going To List Your Products

-Another incredibly important decision you need to make is where you’re going to list your products and again, you have a number of choices you can make here.
+Another incredibly important decision you need to make when creating your own t-shirt line is where you’re going to list your products and again, you have a number of choices you can make here.

 Use A Popular Sales Platform